SuheL-Roy/support_ticket_system/README.md

 * **Admin Users:** Admin users can log in through the `/login` page using their credentials.
     Upon successful login, they are redirected to the Admin Panel where they can manage All Ticket (create Ticket,Update Ticket Status).
-* **Customer Registration:** If a user does not have an account yet, they can visit the /register page to create one.
-After registering and logging in, they will gain access to the Customer Panel, where they can:
+* **Customer Registration:** If a user does not have an account yet, they can visit the `/register` page to    create one.After registering and logging in, they will gain access to the Customer Panel, where they can:

      View their own Ticket List

      Create new tickets

      Track the history of their submitted tickets

      Check the current status of each ticket.